Are You Letting Your Son Learn From His Mistake?

 At first, the broken controller was the teacher and the lesson was “When I throw my controller, it breaks, and then I have to figure out the next steps.”

-But Mom’s response TRUMPED ALL OF THAT as soon as she started insulting him.
+But Mom’s response TRUMPED ALL OF THAT as soon as she insulted him.
 She became the teacher and the lesson became “There’s something wrong with me and I can’t win.”

-We like when kids experience “natural consequences” but for some reason, we feel the need to harp on them further, distracting them from the original, more meaningful lesson at hand.
+We want kids to experience “natural consequences,” but for some reason, we feel the need to harp on them further, distracting them from the original, more meaningful lesson at hand.

 Don’t let your negative reactions to your child’s mistakes trump the valuable lessons he gets from life itself.
-Otherwise, he’ll fear your response more than the mistake itself, and that will lead to him:
+Otherwise, he’ll fear your response more than the mistake itself, and that will lead him to:

 If you want him to become more resilient, responsible, and reflective, let him learn from his mistakes, not from your intense reactions to them.